-In such scenarios, you can get an external hard drive of about 1terabyte or a thumb USB drive for a reasonable price.
-But if you can’t handle all that, you can go for a laptop that comes with one terabyte space.
+In such scenarios, you can get an external hard drive of about 1 terabyte or a thumb USB drive for a reasonable price.
+But if you can’t handle all that, you can go for a laptop that comes with one terabyte of space.

 We can’t call it a day in this section without talking about durability!
-Because kids will always be kids, teen or no teen, there’s a potential of drops and bumps at some time.
+Because kids will always be kids, teen or no teen, there’s a potential for drops and bumps at some time.

 Thus, it’s wise to get a laptop that comes with integrated shock absorbers, which will help to protect the laptop from sudden falls or bumps.